-I live in San Diego, serving as an officer in the US Navy.
+I live in Jacksonville, serving as an officer in the US Navy.
 When not gaming, beyond work I enjoy reading pretty much anything, my last big series being King’s Dark Tower series.
 Distance running is my personal stress relief, as it is far, far cheaper than therapy.

 Campaigns I’ve Played In